 - Ask yourself the following questions – what do I do that can add value to others – what am I best at and what can I build a story around?
-This story is all the things that you have done in the past that have made a difference to others.
+This story is about all the things that you have done in the past that have made a difference to others.

 - Tap into your existing network and let them know what you are thinking of.
 Reach out to ‘weak’ connections.
 Your strong connections tend to look, sound and act like you.
 Your weak connections ‘bridge’ you into different networks of diverse people.

 - Ask for introductions through referrals – asking is your most powerful marketing tool.
-Leverage off word-of-mouth marketing.
+Leverage word-of-mouth marketing.

 - Don’t ask for a job – ask for advice.

-- Look to do specific short term projects which solve problems for other people.
+- Look to do specific short-term projects which solve problems for other people.
 See companies as career docking stations.

 - Spruce up your CV which needs constant updating.
 It’s your personal marketing brochure.
 Bring static titles and positions to life.
 Get help with interview techniques.